ThinkInvis/RoR2-TILER2/ModMeta/README.md

 - Added `Artifact : ItemBoilerplate`.
 - Migrated some extension methods from ClassicItems (`CharacterBody.SetBuffCount`).
 - GitHub repo is now licensed (GNU GPL3).

-**1.2.1**

-- ItemBoilerplate: Added member `public Xoroshiro128Plus itemRng {get; internal set;}`.
-This is initialized at the start of every run, based on the run's main RNG seed.